nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: UC15 Edit the deadline of a todo task**

 **MSS**
-Similar to `UC14 Edit the note content of a todo task` except the deadline is edited.
+Similar to `UC08 Edit the status of an internship application` except the deadline of a todo task is edited.

 **Use case: UC16 Delete a todo task entry**